leros-dev

 2. James Caska and Martin Schoeberl.
 Java dust: How small can embedded Java be?
 In Proceedings of the 9th International Workshop on Java Technologies for Real-Time and Embedded Systems (JTRES 2011), York, UK, ACM, September 2011.

 3. Morten Borup Petersen.
-A Compiler Backend and Toolchain for the Leros Architecture
+A Compiler Backend and Toolchain for the Leros Architecture BSc. thesis, Technical University of Denmark (2019)

 Architecture